bedrocksystems/BRiCk/doc/sphinx/features.rst

 |project| does not cover the full feature set of C++.
 Some features that are explicitly **not supported** are:

 * The |project| program logic *assumes* that the abstract syntax tree is well-typed and uses this assumption to avoid performing type checking within the semantics.
 If you are using `cpp2v` to generate the AST, then Clang will ensure that the syntax tree is well typed.
-* |project| is based on the Clang frontend IR.
+* |project| is based on the Clang front-end IR.
 We believe that this is a reasonable proxy for source-level C++.
 * Exceptions.
 In addition to not supporting :cpp:`throw` and :cpp:`try`, |project| additionally assumes that function calls do not throw exceptions.
-* :cpp:`virtual` inheritence.
+* :cpp:`virtual` inheritance.
 * Floating point values and operations
 * Labeled statements and :cpp:`goto` are not supported.
 * :cpp:`switch` statements have restricted semantics when mixed with control flow.
 * Bitfields
 * :cpp:`[packed]` data structures.

-While not supported right now, some features are on our roadmap.
+While not supported right now, some features are on our road map.

 * Translation unit initialization (i.e. initialization of globals)
 * :cpp:`template` code can only be reasoned about *after* instantiating it to specific arguments.